aws-amplify/docs/cli-toolchain/quickstart.md

 When asked as in the example above, you can press `Shift` on your keyboard along with the **LEFT** and **RIGHT** arrows to move a Group higher or lower in precedence.
 Once complete you can open `./amplify/backend/auth/userPoolGroups/user-pool-group-precidence.json` to manually set the precedence.

 #### Group access controls
-For certain Amplify categories you can choose to restrict access with CRUD permissions, setting different access controls for authenticated users vs Guests (e.g. Authenticated users can read & write to S3 buckets while Guests can only read).
+For certain Amplify categories you can restrict access with CRUD (Create, Read, Update, and Delete) permissions, setting different access controls for authenticated users vs Guests (e.g. Authenticated users can read & write to S3 buckets while Guests can only read).
 You can further restrict this to apply different permissions conditionally depending on if a logged-in user is part of a specific User Pool Group.

 ```terminal
 $amplify add storage  # Select content